• Home

 23. Do the Butterfly Walk

 If you happen to visit Maggie during the dry season, I highly recommend going for a walk through Horseshoe Bay’s Butterfly Walk.
 It’s a little bit hidden and a little bit rustic, but it’s one of my favourite Magnetic Island activities.
-One year we visited and there were hundreds of vibrant blue tiger butterflies resting in the trees.
+One year we visited, and there were hundreds of vibrant blue tiger butterflies resting in the trees.

 Boulder and blue ocean views from Olympus Crescent on Magnetic Island